psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 Removing the annex
 ------------------

-Go to the dataset from which you want to remove the git annex and save the current s
+Go to the dataset from which you want to remove the annex and save the current state:

 .. code-block:: console